thosgood/this-weeks-finds/markdown/101-151/week113.md

 To wrap up my little history, let me say what's been happening lately.
-There is still a lot of puzzlement and mystery concerning these spin foam models\... it's far from clear that they really work as hoped for.
+There is still a lot of puzzlement and mystery concerning these spin foam models... it's far from clear that they really work as hoped for.
 We may be doing things a little bit wrong, or we may be on a completely wrong track.
 The phase space of the 4-simplex involves some tricky constraint equations which could kill us if we're not dealing with them